-- ✓ Support neighbourhood level problem solving approaches through existing CSP structures and police tasking arrangements and review take up, awareness and use of the Community Trigger process as a means of bringing agencies together to tackle long standing ASB issues - ✓ Establish an Anti-social Behaviour Taskforce that will work to increase public confidence in the response to ASB, increase levels of reporting, improve the consistency and co-ordination of activity and work with partners to make the best use of our collective tools and powers - ✓ Support continued development of the Operation Reacher programme and explore opportunities to expand Nottinghamshire's road policing team to help ensure our roads are safe.
-I will report regularly on the outcomes that these teams achieve. - ✓ Improve early intervention in the response to anti-social behaviour and hate crime in Nottinghamshire.
-This will include measures to improve the way we identify and respond to escalating risks, raise awareness of available interventions and referral pathways and ensure a continued commitment to tackling misogyny hate crime in Nottinghamshire.
+Support neighbourhood level problem solving approaches through existing CSP structures and police tasking arrangements and

+Establish an Anti-social Behaviour Taskforce that will work to increase public confidence in the response to ASB, increase levels of reporting, improve the consistency and co-ordination of activity and work with partners to make the best use of our collective tools and powers

+- Support continued development of the Operation Reacher programme by increasing the number of officers and level of resources available at a neighbourhood level to deliver this important activity - Improve early intervention in the response to hate crime in Nottinghamshire.
+This will include measures to improve the way we identify and respond to escalating risks, raise awareness of available interventions and referral pathways and ensure a continued commitment to tackling and raising awareness of misogyny as a hate crime.